Experiential Learning (Definition + Examples)

 Experiential Learning Examples

 Experiential learning does happen in the classroom, although not as a traditional lecture.
-Our experience lies in the way that we absorb, process, and study information.
+Our experience lies in how we absorb, process, and study information.
 How do your experiences studying affect your grades?
-How does your attention and participation in class affect the way that you remember the information later?
+How do your attention and class participation affect how you remember the information later?

 Building Skills

 Experiential learning is more likely to happen as we build skills.
 Learning to pitch a fastball requires experiential learning.
 Interacting appropriately in a business meeting requires experiential learning.
-Whether you are actively experimenting or watching others in action, experiential learning is crucial to developing (and building) everyday skills.
+Experiential learning is crucial to developing (and building) everyday skills, whether you are actively experimenting or watching others in action.

 Playing or Making Music

-Music is a great example of experiential learning.
+Music is an excellent example of experiential learning.
 Did you know that playing an instrument uses more of your brain than any other activity?
-You are seeing the notes on the page, playing those notes with your hands and feet, and you are experiential learning in real time.
-As soon as you hear a note that is out of tune, your brain makes meaning of the experience and you adjust your breath, the instrument, or whatever is causing the note to sound sour.
+You are seeing the notes on the page, playing those notes with your hands and feet, and you are experiential learning in real-time.
+As soon as you hear a note that is out of tune, your brain makes meaning of the experience, and you adjust your breath, the instrument, or whatever is causing the note to sound sour.

 Retention of Learning Pyramid